-Before any work is done in developing a proposal, the project director and the authorizing official of the applicant institution should review the following responsibilities to determine if their institution is able to comply with these requirements.
+Before developing a proposal, the project director and the authorizing official of the applicant institution should review the following responsibilities to determine if their institution can comply with these requirements.

 The award recipient is required to: